roundell/ClickOMania/docs/README.md

 ## Background
 I coded 100% of this scala project.
 I used no templates and copied no code.
 The code organization, data structure and accompanying algorithm design is completely my own.
 I learned scala from Coursera's Scala "specialization" courses by École Polytechnique Fédérale de Lausanne and used the course material and assignments as inspiration, as well, of course, as stackoverflow and every Scala blog on the internet.

 I chose to code and open source this project to show that I am skilled in code organization and design of data structures and alogorithms.
 I also chose this project to show my skill in functional and object-oriented programming.
 There are no vars in the entire codebase.
+I coded the project using Test Directed Development, creating Unit Tests to cover and pass each unit of code before moving on to develop the next unit.

 I also chose this project because it was a very fun one to solve.
 HackerRank gives out a whopping 80 points to solve it!
 Though it took much longer than 8x any of the regular coding exercises.

+### Current Functionality
+When running "ClickOMania" you will receive a prompt to play a few grids from a library or enter your own.
+The grids are not all 20x10 as described below in the Problem Description but are played the same way.
+Future iterations will demonstrate the program's ability to solve the difficult grids from HackerRank, as well as a fast game style with small solveable grids.

 ## Origin of the Project
 This project was created as a solution to HackerRank's "Artificial Intelligence > Bot Building > Click-o-Mania" challenge.
 While it was originally coded such that it could be copied back to HackerRank, after achieving full marks I lost interest in keeping it in one page format and reformatted it to the current multi-file project design.